A shift in my thinking comes sometime between walking meditation and Thây’s last talk

 Calligraphy, Thich Nhat Hanh

-I recently spent six days at Magnolia Grove Monastery in Batesville, Mississippi with about 900 others in a mostly silent retreat with Thich Nhat Hanh (Thây) and a monastic community.
+I recently was on retreat at Magnolia Grove Monastery in Batesville, Mississippi, with about 900 others and Thich Nhat Hanh (Thây) and a monastic community.
 This is the fifth consecutive post in a series of six about my experience.
 Originally published in October 2013.

 Around the last day of the retreat, I decided to let go of the fact that I have incurable cancer.